2021 Visiting Scholar Paid Positions

 - Work on a substantive piece of research relevant to Regional and Community Outreach.
-It is expected that this work will be published in the department's discussion paper series (with the author retaining all future publishing rights to his or her work) and that the author will seek subsequent publication in an appropriate peer-reviewed journal.
+It is expected that this work will be published in the department's discussion paper series or issue brief (with the author retaining all future publishing rights to his or her work) and that the author will seek subsequent publication in an appropriate peer-reviewed journal.

 - Present preliminary results to department staff during an informal seminar and deliver a formal presentation at a later stage in the research department seminar series at the Federal Reserve Bank of Boston.